pievos101/GNN-SubNet/README.md

 The detected disease subnetworks can be found within the 'communities.txt' file, and the corresponding scores within the 'communities_scores.txt' file.

-Note, the mentioned files contain the node identifier which match the gene names stored in 'gene_names.txt'
+Note, the mentioned community file contain the network node identifier which match the order of the gene names stored in 'gene_names.txt'